As a busy female entrepreneur, you likely have a lot of brand stories

 You need to maintain a schedule for publishing news with journalists, being active on social media, and keeping things moving.
 It takes a bit of upfront work to set up this schedule, but once you get in the flow, it will save you time and work elsewhere.

-These could be holidays or events in the news, like Mother’s Day, the release of a new kids app, or an online event like Earth Day for 2020.
+These could be holidays or events in the news, like Mother’s Day, the release of a new kids app, or an online event like Earth Day.
 Mark these ahead of time so you can have your publicity piece written and ready to distribute to journalists well in advance.

 Here are some tips on effectively managing your calendar to get the most out of your efforts: